hlmtre/pybot/README.md

 (Now probably more than) 10-second TL;DR:
 =========================================

 Take care of dependencies.
-If you don't use MySQL and don't care about certain modules breaking, you don't need anything but python 2.7 and standard libs.
+If you don't use MySQL and don't care about certain modules breaking, you don't need anything but python 2.7/3.5 and standard libs.
 -----------------------------------------------------------------------------------------------------------------------------------------------------
+`python -m venv pybot-venv`
+`source pybot-venv/bin/activate`
+Python 2: `pip install -r requirements2.txt`
-`sudo pip install -r requirements.txt`
+Python 3: `pip install -r requirements3.txt`

 * python-dev
 * libmysqlclient-dev (aka mysql-python in pip)